Who/What is A Simple Ceremony?

 What does an officiant wear?

-I will typically wear a black business suit to a formal wedding.
+I will typically wear a black or gray suit.
 If we are outdoors and the weather is hot and sunny, attire may be a lighter shirt and pants appropriate for the situation.
-If you have a themed wedding you’d like me to participate in by dressing in costume I am happy to discuss ideas with you.
-(Still waiting for a Jedi wedding.)

 Is marriage counseling required?